Am I required to provide proof of residency?

 How will I know if my child has been accepted?

-Excel Academy will host a public lottery on March 9th at 9:30AM.
+Excel Academy will hosts a public lottery, the date will be shared in advance.
 Waitlist numbers and admission status will be communicated to families through the SchoolMint notification system.
 After the lottery is complete.

-We will make offers to families from the waitlist as seats become available until February 15th, 2019.
+We will make offers to families from the waitlist as seats become available.
 Families will receive a letter in the mail and an email or text when an offer is made to their student.

 In order to ensure families receive all communications from Excel Academy, it is the families’ responsibility to contact Excel Academy about any changes in contact information.
 Any changes to contact information should be sent to firstname.lastname@example.org.